Become a Proofreader with No Experience (A 10-Step Guide)

 A free version of MS Word is available online; however, it’s unsuitable for proofreaders due to its limited functionality and inability to ensure the safety of clients’ documents.

-Being familiar with Google Docs and its Suggesting feature is also necessary.
+Being familiar with Google Docs (it’s free) and its Suggesting feature is also necessary.

 Two other tools you may want to eventually obtain are Grammarly and PerfectIt.